 Within the data track area you can mix DataSets and DataStores however you wish.
 DataSets are shown with red names and DataGroups with blue names.

-In addition to the dialog for changing the displayed data tracks you can also add and remove individual tracks by using the popup menus available in the Data View.
+In addition to the dialog for changing the displayed data tracks you can also add and remove individual tracks by using the popup menus available in the Directory Panel.

 Status-bar Panel